T.A.T.u.

-t.A.T.u. released the albums Dangerous and Moving and Lyudi Invalidy in 2005 to moderate success after parting ways with Shapovalov.
+t.A.T.u. released their second international album, Dangerous and Moving, alongside its Russian equivalent, Lyudi Invalidy, in 2005, with the group reaching moderate success after parting ways with Shapovalov.
 The former was promoted with the international hit "All About Us".
 The duo ventured into other projects, such as creating their own production company T.A.
 Music and promoting the film inspired by their story, You and I (2008).
 Their last pair of albums, Vesyolye Ulybki and Waste Management, followed between 2008 and 2009, respectively. t.A.T.u. officially broke up in 2011, with Katina and Volkova pursuing solo careers.

-They reunited to perform at special occasions, such as the opening ceremony of the 2014 Winter Olympics in Sochi, in subsequent years.
+In subsequent years, they have reunited several times to perform, most notably at the opening ceremony of the 2014 Winter Olympics in Sochi.

+t.A.T.u. is one of the few Russian performers who have achieved international success along with Alla Pugacheva and Anna Netrebko.

 History

-1999–2001: Formation and 200 Po Vstrechnoy
+1999: Formation

-Before production of t.A.T.u. began, the pair were in a group named Neposedi.
-Both Lena Katina and Julia Volkova were part of the band, along with members Sergey Lazarev and Vlad Topalov.
+Before production of t.A.T.u. began, the pair were in a group named Neposedy.
+Both Lena Katina and Julia Volkova were part of the band, along with future Russian artists such as Sergey Lazarev and Vlad Topalov.
 Katina was also in a band named "Avenue" between 1994 and 1997.
-It was reported that Volkova was banned from being in Neposedi, amid claims she was misbehaving and disrupting other members in the group, along with being accused of smoking, swearing and drinking.
-However, Neposedi denied the claims and said that Volkova aged out of the group.
+It was reported that Volkova was banned from being in Neposedy, amid claims she was misbehaving and disrupting other members in the group, along with being accused of smoking, swearing and drinking.
+However, Neposedy denied the claims and said that Volkova aged out of the group.

 t.A.T.u. were formed in 1999 by Ivan Shapovalov and his friend/business partner Alexander Voitinskiy, who developed plans to create a musical project in Russia.
 With this idea in mind, Shapovalov and Voitinskiy organized auditions in Moscow in early 1999 for teenage female vocalists.
 By the end of auditioning, the partners narrowed their search down to ten girls, including the members that finally became t.A.T.u., Lena Katina and Julia Volkova.
-Lena and Julia knew each other before the auditions.
+Katina and Volkova knew each other before the auditions.
 Both girls stood out among the others because of their appearance and vocal experience, but the producers decided to start with 14-year-old Katina, who sang "It Must Have Been Love" by Roxette.
 Katina began recording demos, including "Yugoslavia", a protest song about NATO bombing of Yugoslavia.
 After the demos were cut, Shapovalov insisted that another girl be added to the project.
 Thus, in late 1999, 14-year-old Julia Volkova was added to the group to complete the duo.
-She also started recording not long after Lena's "Yugoslavia" demo was finished.
+She also started recording not long after Katina's "Yugoslavia" demo was finished.